JAMA April 02, 2019

 Endpoint

-Composite of cardiovascular death, stroke, or hospitalization for worsening heart failure or acute coronary syndrome
+Composite of cardiovascular death, stroke, or hospitalization with worsening heart failure or acute coronary syndrome

-Key result: Early rhythm-control therapy was associated with a significantly lower risk of adverse cardiovascular outcomes than usual care.
+Key result: Early rhythm control was associated with a significantly lower risk of adverse cardiovascular outcomes compared to usual care.

 Tailored to your role